11 Romantic Things to Do in Point Pleasant NJ Off Season

 Spano’s always tops the list for great Italian food.
 And, you can also eat at Shore Fresh before or after you take home just-caught seafood.

-Hoffman’s.
 Every summer resort town has one ice-cream shop that stands above the rest.
 In Point Pleasant, lines form out the door for Hoffman’s creamy delights, which are made in huge tanks that you can see right through a viewing window.

-Where to Stay in Point Pleasant Beach, NJ
+Where to Stay in Point Pleasant NJ

 For the most part, visitors stay with family or in rental homes.
 There are several motels and one pricey resort on the beach.
 But Point Pleasant Beach doesn’t have much of an upscale lodging or “boutique hotel” presence.
 With one huge exception.

-Tower Cottage BnB Point Pleasant Beach NJ
+Tower Cottage Bed and Breakfast, Point Pleasant NJ

-The Tower Cottage B&B
+STAY: Tower Cottage B&B

 Housed in the tallest and oldest home in Point Pleasant Beach, Tower Cottage B&B places you, the guest, squarely in an English Manor or Italian Palazzo.
 Rooms are so royally appointed, you can be somewhat disoriented when walking out the front door to a neighborhood of small and tidy homes.
 Featured in a past issue of Victorian Homes Magazine, and winner of New Jersey Magazine’s Best B&B, The Tower Cottage just keeps getting better each year.